Ottawa Tribe of Oklahoma: History

 "Ottawa" or "Odaawaa" comes from the word Adaawe, which means "to trade".
-They were known among other tribes as important traders before any European exploration.
+Long before European explorations began, the Odawa were known among other Native American tribes as important traders.
 The French quickly realized how influential they were and used them as middlemen to the tribes to the north and west of them, who supplied them with furs from the 17th well into the 18th century.

-The Ottawa are part of the Three Fires Confederacy, together with the Ojibwe and Potawatomi.
-The Oklahoma Ottawa are descended from Ottawa bands that moved south from Manitoulin Island and the Bruce Peninsula, both in Ontario, Canada, under pressure from the Iroquois and other tribes, and European encroachment.
+The Odawa are part of the Three Fires Confederacy, together with the Ojibwe and Potawatomi.
+The Oklahoma Odawa are descended from Odawa bands that moved south from Manitoulin Island and the Bruce Peninsula, both in Ontario, Canada, under pressure from the Iroquois and other tribes, and European encroachment.
 They settled near Fort Detroit and the Maumee River in Ohio.

 They were pressured to move again by the United States, after Congressional passage of the Indian Removal Act of 1830, which authorized the government to make land exchanges with Native American tribes in order to remove them from east of the Mississippi River and extinguish their land titles there.
 The Ottawa of the Blanchard's Fork, Roche de Bœuf and Auglaize reserves of Ohio signed a treaty with the US in 1833.
 The treaty ceded their lands in Michigan, Ohio, and Illinois in exchange for lands in Iowa, then Kansas, part of what was known as Indian Territory under the federal government's plan.

-The Ottawa did not relocate from Ohio until April 1837.
-Of the 600 Ottawa who migrated to Kansas, "more than 300 died within the first two years, because of exposure, lack of proper food, and the great difference between the cool, damp woods of Ohio and the dry, hot plains of Kansas."
+The Odawa did not relocate from Ohio until April 1837.
+Of the 600 Odawa who migrated to Kansas, "more than 300 died within the first two years, because of exposure, lack of proper food, and the great difference between the cool, damp woods of Ohio and the dry, hot plains of Kansas."

 To survive as a people, the tribe made a remarkable investment in their children's future.
 Of the 74000 acre the Ottawa controlled in Kansas, they set aside 65 acre for an upper-level school and sold 20000 acre of land to fund its construction and maintenance.
 Affiliated with the Baptist Church, which operated missions in Kansas, Ottawa University educated both Indians and non-Indians.
 The university still offers free tuition today to any enrolled member of the Ottawa tribe.

-The present-day town of Ottawa, Kansas, developed because of the Ottawa Reservation.
-The Ottawa people remained in Kansas until 1867, after the American Civil War.
+The present-day town of Ottawa, Kansas, developed because of the Odawa Reservation.
+The Odawa people remained in Kansas until 1867, after the American Civil War.
 Under the leadership of Chief John Wilson, the tribe sold their lands in Kansas and purchased 14863 acre of land in Indian Territory from the Eastern Shawnee.
-More of the tribe died during relocation and only 200 Ottawa arrived in their new lands.
+More of the tribe died during relocation and only 200 Odawa arrived in their new lands.